Single Sign-On (SSO) via SAML

 • If you're using Google, Okta, or OneLogin, you can use the resources on our docs site for configuring those identity providers (more links are at the top of this page).

-2. Go to Program Settings > General > Authentication in HackerOne.
+2. Go to Organization Settings > Authentication > SAML (SSO) in HackerOne.

-2. Uncheck the check box for Send password reset emails to affected users.
+5. Uncheck the check box for Notify existing users and send password reset instructions.

-1. Re-configure your SAML configuration with the new identity provider information by following steps 1-12 here.
+7. Re-configure your SAML configuration with the new identity provider information by following the steps here.

-2. Make sure the checkbox for Notify existing users that SAML is enabled is unchecked when the Enable SAML window pops up.
+8. Make sure the checkbox for Notify existing users about the new login process using SAML is unchecked when the Enable SAML window pops up.